Addiction Therapists in New Hampshire

 Life Transitions

-As a Licensed Psychotherapist in Florida, Georgia, and New Hampshire, I am dedicated to fostering healing and personal growth through an integrative approach to mental health.
+As a Licensed Psychotherapist in Florida, Georgia, New Hampshire and Texas, I am dedicated to fostering healing and personal growth through an integrative approach to mental health.
 My practice is built on the belief that true healing involves the mind, body, and spirit, and this conviction led me to embrace the Trauma Conscious Yoga Method as a powerful tool in my therapeutic work.
 With extensive training in trauma-informed care, I have witnessed the profound impact that somatic practices can have on emotional and psychological healing.
 The Trauma Conscious Yoga Method not only complements traditional psychotherapy but also enhances my clients' ability to process trauma at a deeper level.
 By merging mindfulness-based yoga techniques with evidence-based therapeutic practices, I create a safe space where individuals can explore their feelings, release tension, and cultivate resilience.
 My approach is tailored to meet each client's unique needs, blending talk therapy with mindful movement and breathwork.
 This experiential method empowers clients to reconnect with their bodies, develop greater self-awareness, and foster a sense of grounding and stability.
 I am passionate about guiding individuals on their journeys toward healing, helping them reclaim their stories and find peace in their bodies.
 Whether you are navigating anxiety, depression, chronic illness, life stressors, or the lasting effects of trauma, my goal is to empower you to reclaim your narratives and move toward a place of balance and inner peace.
 I am here to support you in discovering the strength and tools you possess within.
 Together, we can embark on a transformative path toward wellness and self-empowerment.

 Authentic